hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 The following are disallowed as general content on the server, thus are also disallowed as a dedicated account type.

-* NSFW / 18+ - this is mostly due to our need to be able to comply with 18+, which isn't in the Mastodon tooling at this time.
+* NSFW / 18+ - This is mostly due to our need to be able to comply with 18+, which isn't in the Mastodon tooling at this time.
 (See our [Sexual Content Policy](nsfw-policy/) for more information.)
-* Fundraising - no accounts can fundraise on Hachyderm.
+* Fundraising - No accounts can fundraise on Hachyderm.
-* Unofficial company / corporate accounts - as this account type is invite only, unapproved accounts will be banned.
+* Unofficial company / corporate accounts - As this account type is invite only, unapproved accounts will be banned.
-* Unrecognized specialized account - essentially if you are not a regular user, and not one of the explicitly allowed types, you should reach out to [admin@hachyderm.io](mailto:admin@hachyderm.io) prior to making an account.
+* Unrecognized specialized account - Essentially if you are not a regular user, and not one of the explicitly allowed types, you should reach out to [admin@hachyderm.io](mailto:admin@hachyderm.io) prior to making an account.